bsiepe/ADEMP-PreReg/README.md

 When using the Open Science Framework, you may, for example, upload the template as part of the open-ended OSF registration (see [here](https://osf.io/zab38/wiki/home/)).

 ## Gallery
 A brief example of a full protocol using ADEMP-PreReg is included in the template itself.
-We will add further examples to this repository after researchers have used the template.
+We are collecting use cases of ADEMP-PreReg in the literature in the [Wiki](https://github.com/bsiepe/ADEMP-PreReg/wiki) of this GitHub repository.
+Please reach out to us if you have used (parts of) ADEMP-PreReg to preregister or report your simulation study and would like us to add you as an example to the Wiki.

 ## Feedback
 We hope to continuously improve the template and invite interested researchers to suggest improvements to the template.
 Please feel free to open an Issue or a Pull Request in this repository to voice any questions, criticism, or feedback on the template.
-If you do not wish to do that, you can also contact us at bjoernsiepe@gmail.com.
+If you do not wish to do that, you can also contact us at bjoernsiepe [at] gmail [dot] com.

 To modify the template and open a Pull Request, please modify the `ADEMP-PreReg.tex` file.
 This file can then be converted to `ADEMP-PreReg.docx` by running `make docx` (requires pandoc).